 All this wonderfulness is what happens when an amazing American baker comes together with an equally amazing French pâtissier.
 And here we have husband-and-wife team Anne Parker Johnson and Yann Lusseau, who bring their talents and extensive experience together for our delight.

 After working in some of the best restaurants, patisseries and hotels in the United States and Europe, including renown places like Gotham Bar & Grill, Tavern on the Green, and Sarabeth’s Kitchen in New York City, Anne and Yann opened the first Parker-Lusseau in the summer of 1996, at the Munras location, with just one employee.
-Now, Parker-Lusseau features three locations and, at the last count, thirteen employees between full and part time ones.
+Now, Parker-Lusseau features two locations and, at the last count, thirteen employees between full and part time ones.

 Besides their own bakery locations, Parker-Lusseau also supplies other coffee shops: Carmel Belle‘s coffee shop in Carmel, and Water + Leaves at Fishermans’ Wharf in Monterey are the ones I know about, but I am sure there are others.

 Don’t forget: add Parker-Lusseau bakery to your must list for your next trip to this beautiful area of California.
 If you don’t, you will be missing out.

 Munras Store: 731 Munras Ave | map | ph.
 (831) 643-0300 (temporarily closed as of 07/15/22)

 Adobe Store: 539 Hartnell Street | map | ph.
 (831) 641-9188